doselect/boto3/docs/source/guide/ses-template.rst

     print(response)

-Send an email with a template
+Send an Email with a Template
 =============================

 To use a template to send an email to recipients, use the `SendTemplatedEmail <https://docs.aws.amazon.com/ses/latest/APIReference/API_SendTemplatedEmail.html>`__ operation.